-Protesters break windows, clash with police in downtown Seattle
+Seattle protesters break windows, clash with police in rallies sparked by death of George Floyd

-Crowds of protesters broke windows and clashed with police Friday night in downtown Seattle.
+Crowds protesting the death of George Floyd broke windows on numerous businesses and clashed with police during a demonstration that began Friday evening and stretched into early Saturday morning in downtown Seattle.

+Police reported making several arrests as the demonstrators wound through downtown streets, smashing windows and hurling debris and fireworks at officers.
+No serious injuries were reported.

-People began gathering at Hing Hay Park in Seattle’s Chinatown International District around 7 p.m. to speak out against police brutality in the first of several planned demonstrations this weekend, all sparked by the death of George Floyd in Minneapolis.
+The demonstration began around 7 p.m. at Hing Hay Park in Seattle’s Chinatown International District with protesters speaking out against police brutality in the first of several planned demonstrations this weekend, all sparked by the death of George Floyd during his arrest in Minneapolis.

 The group then started marching toward downtown Seattle, chanting “Black Lives Matter” and “George Floyd,” who died after a Minneapolis police officer pressed his knee into his neck for several minutes during an arrest Monday.